hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 ### About labels

 Before we start with the implementation we need to define what labels are.
+Labels allow for additional dimensions within a metric.
 Labels are key-value pairs that are used to define, filter and group metrics.
 Labels are used by monitoring systems like Grafana to create more dynamic dashboards.

-By adding labels to the metrics module a single metric is now uniquely defined by its name and the labels.
-For example, metrics that counts the number of requests can have a label called `method` that defines if the request was a `GET` or `POST` request.
-That metrics are defined by the name "api_http_requests_total" and the label `method`.
-By doing so the monitoring system can create a dashboard that shows the number of requests per method.
-In the given example we would have 2 metric instances: one for `GET` and one for `POST`:
+In addition to having a unique name, a metric can also have labels.
+Labels allow for differentiation within a metric.
+For example, a metric measuring incoming connections can distinguish between GET and POST requests using labels.

+Consider the following example metrics:

-- Metric 1: `api_http_requests_total{method="GET"}`
+- Metric 1: api_http_requests_total{method="GET"}
-- Metric 2: `api_http_requests_total{method="POST"}`
+- Metric 2: api_http_requests_total{method="POST"}

-While today the name of a metric is the unique identifier of a metric, the unique identifier will become the name and the labels once labels are added.
-By doing so both metrics can use the same name but are still unique as long as the labels are different.
-We will store measurements individually for each metric.
+When creating a metric, the label keys must be specified upfront, while the label values are assigned when setting a value for the metric.

 If you later want to know the combined measurement of all metrics with the name `api_http_requests_total` you can use the prometheus query language to sum up the values of all metrics with that name.
 See https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors for more information.